germangarces/TAPIv2_TagEnforcement_PoC/README.md

 - `ResourceGroupsTaggingAPITagUntagSupportedResources`
 - `ReadOnlyAccess`

 The role is created by Justin Spies and managed via Terraform.
-It currently looks like this:

 > Authentication to DockerHub is done via a secret in the Kubernetes cluster.

 **Infrastructure Configuration:**

-The service account and cronjob configuration are defined in the CloudCustodian/infrastructure directory.
+The service account and cronjob configuration are defined in the `CloudCustodian/infrastructure` directory.

 **Policy Validation:**